modxuser/Evo-Extras-Tutorials/README.md

-# Evo CMS - Extras Tutorials
+# Evolution CMS - Extras Tutorials
-Tutorials for Extras Used In Evo CMS
+Tutorials for Extras Used In [Evolution CMS](https://github.com/evolution-cms)

 As I am not a developer, this is my small contribution to Evolution CMS (AKA.
 EVO).